jongwookyi/go-NN/README.md

 using KGS games that made it all the way to scoring.
 It seemed to work OK but in the end I found it much less interesting than the policy network.

+### Code

+The code is in the `engine/` folder.
+A short guide:

+* `MoveModels.py`: policy network architectures for move prediction.
+Final one used was `Conv12PosDepELU`.
+* `Training.py`: trains the network.
+* `TFEngine.py`: runs the trained network to generate moves in a game
+* `Features.py`: computes the input features for the network.
+* `SGReader.py`: an SGF file parser.
+* `GTP.py`: implementation of the Go Text Protocol.

+There are a lot of files related to unfinished work on a value network, an "influence" network (to predict final territory), and a tree search engine that would have combined a policy network and a value network.

 ### Links

 In addition to the GoGoD database, I also looked at these databases: